shujams/docker-dna-test-conda/README.md

 # docker-dna-test-conda
-R&amp;D proof of concept project
+R&amp;D proof of concept project for testing docker, kubernetes, conda, and jupyter.